 Kade and his wife, Melissa, have two children.

 Vice President of Field

-Hodgen Mainda joined EPB in 2017 as Executive Director of Community Development.
+Hodgen Mainda joined EPB in 2017 to lead Community Development.
 Prior to joining EPB, Hodgen was vice president for Noon Development and River Branch Strategies.
 Through appointment by Governor Bill Haslam, he serves on the Tennessee Education Lottery Board of Directors.
 He also serves as a board member for other non-profit organizations including Chattanooga Area Chamber of Commerce, Memorial Hospital Foundation, United Way of Greater Chattanooga, and UTC College of Business advisory board.
 He is an active member of the downtown Chattanooga Rotary Club and a graduate of Leadership Chattanooga (class of 2010).
 In 2014, Mainda was a co-recipient of YPAC’s Young Professional of the Year Award.
 Chatter magazine has recognized him as one of the 20 Under 40 individuals who are making a mark in our community.